-Reykjavik, the capital of Iceland, is known for its stunning natural landscapes, vibrant culture and its pioneering approach to sustainable design and green architecture.
+Reykjavik, the capital of Iceland, is known for its stunning natural landscapes, vibrant culture and pioneering approach to sustainable design and green architecture.
 In a world where sustainability is essential, Reykjavik shines as a prime example of how cities can weave eco-friendly practices into urban development, setting a benchmark for metropolises worldwide.

 This article explores Reykjavik’s most sustainable architectural projects, the urban design initiatives driving sustainability and the significant influence of Icelandic culture on the city’s architecture.